 Microsoft Dynamics vs Epicor – Who Wins?

-Well, the choice of Microsoft Dynamics 365 vs Epicor comes down to what you need from your ERP.
+Well, the choice of Microsoft Dynamics 365 vs Epicor, it comes down to what you need from your ERP System.
 Both solutions offer really great features.
-But based on the points discussed here, Microsoft Dynamics turns out to be a great choice for smaller businesses looking for specific business functions.
+But based ERP systems comparison on the points discussed here, Microsoft Dynamics turns out to be a great choice for smaller businesses looking for specific business functions.
 Whereas Epicor becomes a better choice for mid-size to large organizations looking for industry-specific or end to end solutions spanning across all your business processes.
 Additionally, the lack of industry-specific functionalities in Dynamics 365 and a higher cost of ownership for adding various Dynamics 365 apps can be an issue.
 Epicor provides a complete solution with strong functionalities and technology at a better cost.
 Epicor also becomes a clear winner for businesses looking for on-premise deployment as Dynamics 365 is a solution designed for the cloud with limited features in its on-premise version.